 The Task Force has collaborated with the SAWPA-led special study to assess the impacts of homeless encampments on water quality within the mainstem of the SAR.
 The study included four sampling events during dry weather in the cool season at six locations; upstream and downstream of the Market Street, Mission Avenue, and Van Buren Boulevard Bridge crossings.
-Results from the first two sampling events showed human associated Bacteroides HF183 below detection at all sites, suggesting that direct open defecation by people within the river bottom is not an important source of fecal bacteria.
+Results from the first two sampling events showed human associated Bacteroides HF183 below detection at all sites, suggesting that direct open defecation by people within the river bottom is not an important source of fecal bacteria during dry weather.
 The study was adapted to add additional DNA markers for dogs and pigs in the final two sampling events.
 Results of qPCR analysis showed elevated levels of the Pig2Bac marker during the final two sampling events at all three sites downstream of the Mission Avenue Bridge.
 This same location within the SAR Reach 3 is where the RBMP has often seen a sharp rise in general E. coli concentration since the addition of the WW-MISSION site in 2019 (Figure ES-4).
 In 2021, the five week E. coli geomean increased from 20 to 287 mpn/100mL between the Riverside Drive and Mission Avenue.
-Feral pigs may be a significant instream contributor to general E. coli loads within Reach 3 of the Santa Ana River.
-Additional data collection is recommended within the SAR as well as Mill-Cucamonga Creek to assess whether a correlation between the Pig2Bac DNA marker (measured as gene copies per 100mL) and general E. coli concentration exists; which would present a strong case that defecation by feral pigs within the large riparian corridor causes the impairment of recreational water quality standards.
-Given that feral pigs are an uncontrollable wildlife source, such a finding would make attainment of REC1 WQOs through implementation of the CBRP or any future MS4 watershed plan, technically infeasible.
-Thus, it is paramount to better understand the impact of this source of fecal bacteria prior to any determinations with regard to the effectiveness of the CBRP, reasonable assurance analysis of future watershed plans, and assessment of TMDL compliance status of the MS4s within the MSAR watershed.
+Feral pigs may be a significant in-stream contributor to general E. coli loads within Reach 3 of the Santa Ana River.
+Additional data collection is recommended within the SAR as well as the natural section of Mill-Cucamonga Creek to assess whether a correlation between the Pig2Bac DNA marker (measured as gene copies per 100mL) and general E. coli concentration exists; which would present a strong case that defecation by feral pigs within the large riparian corridor causes the impairment of recreational water quality standards.
+Given that feral pigs are an uncontrollable wildlife source, such a finding would make attainment of REC1 WQOs through implementation of the California Bacteria Reduction Program (CBRP) or any future MS4 watershed plan, technically infeasible.
+Additional Pig2Bac DNA marker samples are planned for the 2022 dry season to compile a more robust dataset that will better support an evaluation of the role of feral pigs to the overall fecal bacteria load.